Noor ul Hassan

-Early life

-Noor Ul Hassan was born on 25 February 1971 in Lahore, Pakistan.
-He studied from National College of Arts in Lahore.

 Career

 Early career (1980s-1990s)

-Hassan made his first television appearance in 1986, when he was a chorus singer for a na'at recitation on PTV, before making his professional acting debut in the 1990s, featuring in few episodes of Teen Bata Teen (1998).
+Hassan made his first television appearance in 1986, when he was a chorus singer for a na'at recitation on PTV, before making his professional acting debut in the 1990s, featuring in a few episodes of Teen Bata Teen (1998).
 He gained nationwide popularity with PTV quiz show Fungama in 2001.

 He later appeared in different television serials such as Kollege Jeans and Wrong Numbers.
 In 2012, he acted in Ab Ke Sawan Barsay.

 Breakthrough (2017-present)

 In 2017, he appeared was cast in Hum TV's Alif Allah Aur Insaan.
-In the same year, Hassan then appeared in Dar Si Jaati Hai Sila.
-The same year, he was a part of ARY Digital's Aangan.
-In 2019, he appeared in Cheekh.
-In the same year, he acted in Geo TV's Deewangi.
+In the same year, Hassan appeared in Dar Si Jaati Hai Sila and ARY Digital's Aangan.
+In 2019, he appeared in Cheekh and Geo TV's Deewangi.
 He played a dervish in season 3 of Khuda Aur Mohabbat which released in 2021.
-The same year, he acted in Geo's Ramzan special Ishq Jalebi, where he played the role of Ashiq Hussain.
+The same year, he acted in Geo's Ramzan special Ishq Jalebi, playing the role of Ashiq Hussain.

 In March 2022, he was cast in the Turkish television series based on the life of Salahuddin Ayyubi, Kudüs Fatihi Selahaddin Eyyubi.